cohesity/cohesity_sdk/cohesity_sdk/cluster/docs/SearchApi.md

 source_uuids = [
         "sourceUuids_example",
     ] # [str] | Specifies a list of Protection Source object uuids to filter the objects.
+If specified, the object which are present in those Sources will be returned. (optional) object_uuids = [
+        "objectUuids_example",
-If specified, the object which are present in those Sources will be returned. (optional) is_protected = True # bool | Specifies the protection status of objects.
+    ] # [str] | Specifies a list of object uuids to filter the object, based on the object uuid.
+These uuid are vendor specific and should be of the form, <sourceUuid_uuid>. (optional) is_protected = True # bool | Specifies the protection status of objects.
 If set to true, only protected objects will be returned.
 If set to false, only unprotected objects will be returned.
 If not specified, all objects will be returned. (optional) is_deleted = True # bool | If set to true, then objects which are deleted on atleast one cluster will be returned.
-If not set or set to false then objects which are registered on atleast one cluster are returned. (optional) last_run_status_list = [
+If not set or set to false then objects which are registered on atleast one cluster are returned. (optional) only_deleted = True # bool | If set to true, then only the objects which are deleted on atleast one cluster will be returned. (optional) last_run_status_list = [
         "Accepted",
     ] # [str] | Specifies a list of status of the object's last protection run.
 Only objects with last run status of these will be returned. (optional)